ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ## Credits

 Thank you to Thomas Dietrich for providing a wonderful pattern for this project.
-His project is [miflora-mqtt-deamon](https://github.com/ThomDietrich/miflora-mqtt-daemon)
+His project, which I use and heartily recommend, is [miflora-mqtt-deamon](https://github.com/ThomDietrich/miflora-mqtt-daemon)

 ----